Kashmir conflict: Statistics

-In 2005, according to Edolphus Towns of the American House of Representatives, around 90,000 Kashmiri Muslims have been killed by the Indian government since 1988.
-Militant organizations in Kashmir have also targeted civilians.
-Since 1989 and by 2006, over 50,000 people are claimed to have died during the conflict.
-In 2008, authorities said that 43,000 people have been killed in the violence, however various human rights groups and non-governmental organisations have put the figure at twice that number.
+Government and quasi-government sources

+In 2008, authorities said that 43,000 people have been killed in the violence.
+Data released in 2011 by Jammu and Kashmir government stated that, in the last 21 years, 43,460 people have been killed in the Kashmir insurgency.
+Of these, 21,323 are militants, 13,226 civilians killed by militants, 3,642 civilians killed by security forces, and 5,369 policemen killed by militants.
+In 2019, following the abrogation of Article 370, Home minister Amit Shah said that 35,000 security personnel had died as a result of the insurgency, and that the abrogation would serve as a tribute to their sacrifices.

 According to the Government of India Home Ministry, 2008 was the year with the lowest civilian casualties in 20 years, with 89 deaths, compared to a high of 1,413 in 1996.
 In 2008, 85 security personnel died compared to 613 in 2001, while 102 militants were killed.
 The human rights situation improved, with only one custodial death, and no custodial disappearances.
 Many analysts say Pakistan's preoccupation with jihadis within its own borders explains the relative calm.
 In March 2009, Abdullah stated that only 800 militants were active in the state and out of these only 30% were Kashmiris.

-Data released in 2011 by Jammu and Kashmir government stated that, in the last 21 years, 43,460 people have been killed in the Kashmir insurgency.
-Of these, 21,323 are militants, 13,226 civilians killed by militants, 3,642 civilians killed by security forces, and 5,369 policemen killed by militants.
+Independent, separatist, and militant sources

+Since 1989 and by 2006, over 50,000 people are claimed by Human Rights Watch to have died during the conflict, with at least 20,000 of them civilian.
 In 2016 Jammu and Kashmir Coalition of Civil Society said there had been 70,000 plus killings, a majority committed by the Indian armed forces.
+The pro-Pakistan Hurriyat group has claimed a higher death toll of 80,000 including civilians, security forces and militants.
+Syed Salahuddin, the head of the Hizbul Mujahideen separatist organization, has claimed that 37,000 Indian security personnel have been killed in the militancy, "and twice that number wounded", while he put the number of militants killed at 15,000.